Boosting Sensitivity to $HH\to b\bar{b} \gamma\gamma$ with Graph Neural Networks and XGBoost: ML event categorization

 The created event graphs are processed using a message-passing graph neural network implemented with the \texttt{PyTorch Geometric} library \cite{pytorchgeo}.
 The model architecture consist of two edge-conditioned convolution (NNConv) layers, where the transformation of neighboring node features is modulated by a neural network applied to the edge attributes.
 In this study, the only edge-attribute used is the angular separation $\Delta R$ between nodes.

 The first edge network takes the $\Delta R$ and maps it through a two-multilayer perceptron (MLP) to a weight matrix of shape $N\times124$, allowing the first NNConv layer to project the $N$-dimensional input node features into a 124-dimensional latent space.
 The second edge network similarly maps $\Delta R$ to a $124\times64$ matrix, further reducing the dimensionality of the node embeddings in the second NNConv layer.
 Both convolutional layers use mean aggregation, which averages the transformed messages from neighboring nodes, providing stability and degree invariance.
 Following the convolutional layers, a global mean pooling operation aggregates the node-level features into a single event-level representation.
 This vector is then passed through two fully connected layers with 64 neurons and Rectified Linear Unit (ReLU) activation \cite{relu}.
 The final output is a scalar logit, which is converted into a probability of being a signal event via a sigmoid activation function.
+A schematic overview of the network is shown in Figure \ref{fig:GNN_schematic}.

 The model is trained using the Adam optimizer with a learning rate of $10^{-3}$, and the binary cross entropy loss is used as the objective function \cite{elharrouss2025lossfunctionsdeeplearning}.
 Training is performed for up to 50 epochs, with early stopping based on validation loss: if no improvement is observed over 5 consecutive epochs, training is ended to prevent overfitting.
 A batch size of 1024 events is used for stable gradient estimates.
 The GNN model achieved an accuracy of 95.42\% on the test dataset.